Radius-coder/JS_keyboard_fighting_game/README.md

 ## What needs to be fixed?
 Enemy AI - need to find a balance so AI will attack user and also dodge.

-Collisions - need to fine tune collision areas so user cant register a hit unless touching enemy
+Collisions - need to fine tune collision areas so user cant register a hit unless touching enemy.

-Game over screen needs added